JoeruSumittokan/BombRushCyberfunk_X_Broadside/README.md

   - Try removing other mods to check for conflicts.
   - Make sure you're using the latest versions of **r2modman** and **BepInEx**.

+- **👕 Character Clothing Notice**
+   -Please note that **changing clothes/outfits does not work** with these custom characters.
+   -These characters are based on **CC0 (Public Domain)** models, which means they were shared freely by artists for non-commercial and community use.
+The models have been adapted to work within *Bomb Rush Cyberfunk*, but their structure and mesh design do **not support outfit swapping** like the default in-game characters.
+   -Additionally, out of respect for the original creators and the nature of this project, I will **not be creating or modifying outfits** for these characters.
+   -They are meant to be played and enjoyed as they are — true to the original CC0 designs, and as a celebration of community creativity.
+-   Thanks for understanding!

 ---

 ## 📢 Credits